• Skip to primary navigation

 If you’re not from Yuhuan, which I’m clearly not, there aren’t that many reasons to go.
 The only other one I can think of would be for business.

 As you’ve likely guessed if you’re reading this, I took the opportunity to shoot some film street photography there again.
-This time it was Kentmere 400, which I’d not tried before.
+This time it was Kentmere 400, which I’d not tried before in my Yashica Electro GSN.

 Yuhuan Women’s Street